zairahira/JavaScript-cheat-sheet/README.md

 console.log( greeting) ;
 ```

-output also shows new line
+Note that the output also shows new line

 ## object can contain a function